Zymo-Research/zymoTransmit/README.md

 ## Authors

 - **Michael M. Weinstein** - *Project Lead, Programming and Design* - [michael-weinstein](https://github.com/michael-weinstein)
+  - Scientist at Zymo Research and Adjunct Professor of Molecular, Cell, and Developmental Biology at UCLA and Member of the QCB Collaboratory
- - For support, please contact mweinstein -atSymbol- zymoresearch.com or call us at (949) 679-1190
+ - For support, please contact michael.weinstein -atSymbol- ucla.edu or call us at (949) 679-1190

 See also the list of [contributors](https://github.com/Zymo-Research/zymoTransmit/contributors) who participated in this project.